2017 Internet Hall of Fame Nominations Are Now Open!

-Individuals who have played a significant role in the conceptualization, building, and development of the Internet in any region or country are considered for induction into one of three categories.
+Individuals who have played an extraordinary role in the conceptualization, building, and development of the Internet in any region or country are considered for induction into one of three categories.
 In addition to those who have been more visible, the Internet Hall of Fame seeks nominees who have made crucial, behind-the-scenes contributions.
 Criteria for evaluation include:

-- Impact: The contribution has significantly impacted the development or growth of the Internet and continues to demonstrate relevance to the Internet's ongoing advancement and evolution.
+- Impact: The contribution has made an extraordinary impact on the development or growth of the global Internet and continues to demonstrate relevance to the Internet's ongoing advancement and evolution.

-- Influence: The contribution, relative to the Internet, has significantly influenced: 1) the work of others in the field; 2) society at large; or 3) another more defined but critical audience/region/community.
+- Influence: The contribution, relative to the Internet, has significantly influenced: 1) the work of others in the field; 2) society at large; or 3) another more defined but critical audience or region.

-- Reach: The contribution has significantly impacted the Internet's reach among society at large, within key audiences or specific geographies.
+- Reach: The contribution has significantly impacted the Internet's reach among society at large, within key audiences or specific geographies, with global impact.

 Special consideration may also be given to a nominee's lifelong accomplishments, contributions to more than one area of the Internet, and the overall benefit of his or her technological contribution to society.
 There is no requirement for the length of time the nominee has worked in/contributed to the industry, and nominations can be made posthumously.
 Individuals previously nominated must be re-nominated to be considered, and individuals cannot nominate themselves.

-Nominations are reviewed and screened to ensure they meet the nomination criteria and eligibility; the Internet Hall of Fame Advisory Board and a select group of past inductees are responsible for the final selection of inductees.
+Nominations are reviewed and screened to ensure they meet the nomination criteria and eligibility.
+The Internet Hall of Fame Advisory Board, comprised of a select group of past inductees, is responsible for the final selection of inductees.
 The next class of inductees will be announced in September 2017.

-If you have any questions about the nominations process, please email Hall.of.Fame@ISOC.org.
+If you have any questions about the nominations process, please contact firstname.lastname@example.org.